 going into recovery, the bootloader cannot put the

 - A/B devices do not need a recovery partition or cache partition because Android no longer uses these partitions.
 The data partition is now used for the downloaded OTA package, and the recovery image code is on the boot partition.

-All partitions that are A/B-ed should be named as follows (assuming the
+All partitions that are A/B-ed should be named as follows (slots are always

 slotselect argument must be on the line for

 Please note that there should be no partition named

 vendor_b will be

 The current slot suffix should be passed either through a specific DT node

 Optionally, if the bootloader implements fastboot, the following commands and variables should be supported: